hydoai/synthlabel/README.md

 python3 retrolabel.py --dir=output
 ```

 Since retrolabeling only reads and manipulates text files, it is quite fast.
-Under 10 seconds for a dataset containing 40,000 images.
+Under 10 seconds for a dataset containing 40,000 images (20GB)

 ## Option A: Skip human labeling and prepare a synthetic dataset